The 9 Most-Common Refund Fraud Threats & How to Stop Them

 - How to return shipping should be conducted.

-Showing that you can be flexible with customers is a great way to build positive feelings toward your business, collect brand equity, and ensure long-term customer loyalty.
+Showing that you can be flexible with customers is a great way to reinforce positive feelings toward your business, build brand equity, and ensure long-term customer loyalty.
 This will pay off in the long run by encouraging legitimate customers to keep coming back.

-#4.
-Transform Returns into New Opportunities
+#3 | Transform Returns into New Opportunities

 Refund fraud is a serious challenge for you as an online retailer.
 But, with the right strategies in place, you can eliminate losses and even grow your sales as a result.

 Is refund fraud illegal?

 Can I issue a refund to avoid chargeback fraud?

-Q: Can simple policy changes prevent return abuse?
+Can simple policy changes prevent refund abuse?